ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 {{/each}}
 ```

+If you decide to pass the entire model, be sure to cover this behavior in your acceptance tests.

-If a route you are trying to link to has multiple dynamic segments, be sure to specify all the necessary information for each segment.
-For example, a route like `/photos/4/comments/18` would need:
+If a route you are trying to link to has multiple dynamic segments, like `/photos/4/comments/18`, be sure to specify all the necessary information for each segment:

 ```handlebars
 {{#link-to "photos.photo.comments.comment" 4 18}}